-Despite pushes for a uniform body of federal laws governing cybersecurity threats and data breaches, there is currently no law providing a uniform set of rules governing data breach notification.
+In the wake of more large and widely-publicized data breaches, the early months of 2015 saw renewed pushes for a uniform federal law governing breach notification.
+In January, President Obama called for a renewed focus on cybersecurity and added his own legislative proposal to a bevy of federal breach bills introduced in Congress in 2014.
+Still, as of this writing there is no federal law providing a uniform set of rules governing data breach notification.
 Depending on the type of organization and the type of data involved, however, specialized federal laws may apply.